-A member of the Board serves on the board of directors of a SmartRent customer.
-For the three months ended March 31, 2024 June 30, 2024 and 2023, the Company earned revenue from this customer of \$680,618 and \$1,016,474, respectively.
-For the six months ended June 30, 2024 and 2023, the Company earned revenue from this customer of \$1,298 and \$1,488, respectively.
-As of March 31, 2024 June 30, 2024 and December 31, 2023, the Company had receivables due from this customer of \$481,397 and \$1,352, respectively.
+A member of the Board served on the board of directors of a SmartRent customer until June 2024.
+There was no related party relationship during the three months ended September 30, 2024.
+For the three months ended September 30, 2023, the Company earned revenue from this customer of \$1,497.
+For the six months ended June 30, 2024, the Company earned revenue from this customer of \$1,298.
+There was no related party relationship beyond June 30, 2024.
+For the nine months ended September 30, 2023, the Company earned revenue from this customer of \$2,985.
+As of December 31, 2023, the Company had receivables due from this customer of \$1,352.
+There was no related party relationship as of September 30, 2024.
 All business dealings with the customer were entered into in the ordinary course of business and the arrangements are on terms no more favorable than terms that would be available to unaffiliated third parties under the same or similar circumstances.